angular-redux/ng-redux/README.md

 ## Todo:
 - Better unsubscribing
-- Less boilerplate for classic use case
+- Less boilerplate for classic use case (remove connector + multiple connections with a single call to connect())
 - Better API
 - Angular 2